dfaranha/au-syssec-f24-exercises/06_transport_layer_security/readme.md

 $ mitmproxy --mode transparent --showhost -s mitm_pk.py
 ```

 Recover the message from the encryption provided by the client.
+In order to submit a ciphertext to the server, you should be able to perform the encryption in your computer and paste it in your mobile device.